 Especially for clothing or fashion-related items, customers want to see how they look and fit in person.
 If the returns process is easy, then they will continue to try out different products until they find what they like.
 Then you’ve got a lifetime customer!

 To take it a step further, you can also offer them redeemable coupons they can use on future purchases.
-It’s a great tactic to get them to come back to your store and eventually buy products from you.
+It’s a great tactic to get them to return to your store and eventually buy products from you.

 Measure How Much Your Returns Are Costing Your Store

 As you manage returns, you must take the time to measure how they’re affecting your revenue.
-Doing so will help you in setting up a strategy to minimize them and do better.
+Doing so will help you set up a strategy to minimize them and do better.